 The Settings tab includes a few other features you can enable.
 I recommend leaving these settings at their defaults and only use them if the default settings don’t work for you.

 The plugin replaces content as the page is loading.
 This could have a negative impact on your site’s loading speed.
 The impact is small, so it’s well worth using this plugin.
 We recommend using a caching plugin, such as Divi Rocket, to minimize any speed impact.
 It’s tempting to simply deactivate the plugin, but if you deactivate the plugin as normal, your site will revert back to HTTP.

-Deactivating Really Simple SSL
+Deactivating the Really Simple SSL plugin

 Fortunately, there is a way to deactivate the plugin and retain SSL.
 In the dashboard menu, go to Settings > SSL Settings.
 Scroll to the bottom of the page and click Deactivate Plugin and keep SSL.

 It’s still possible, but not guaranteed, to have mixed content errors, and 301 and JS redirect will stop working.
 I recommend keeping Really Simple SSL active and using Divi Rocket to help with any negative impact the plugin might have.

 Using Divi Space Hosting’s One-Click Process to Install SSL Certificates